 Does that mean that the Magic Garden will only close for winter 2016?

 Sadly not.
 The Magic Garden will always close for the winter months.
 This is to ensure that everything can be maintained and allows time for areas of vegetation to rejuvenate and recover following a period of intense footfall and use experienced during the months of opening.
 We do also need to consider the safety of those using the garden during the winter months when there is an increased risk of snow and ice as well as the lower light levels.

 Why do you not close the Maze?

 Whilst our Maze is a popular attraction too, the features contained do not require the same levels of maintenance and attention as required In the Magic Garden.
 As you can appreciate, although children (and adults!) do enjoy running around the Maze the fact it doesn’t include slides, sandpits and towers to climb also mean that any adverse weather has much less of an impact on the area.

 What can I do with my children?
 They only like the Magic Garden

 There are plenty of family activities which take place in Hampton Palace itself.
 You may be surprised about how much is on offer!
 Please check the family activities section on our website, or ask a member of staff for more details.
-If you haven’t experienced a digital mission, completed a family trail, come into Clock Court to see our Christmas Tree, visited the BBC Festive Food Fayre or dressed up in one of cloaks to come and meet the king, then winter is definitely the time!
+If you haven’t experienced a digital mission, completed a family trail or dressed up in one of cloaks to come and meet the king, then winter is definitely the time!

 When will the Magic Garden re-open?

-We plan to re-open the Magic Garden in mid-March once all our maintenance is completed and our new water fountain play-feature is installed.
+We plan to re-open the Magic Garden on Saturday 1 April 2017 once all our maintenance is completed and our new water fountain play-feature is installed.
 Clearly we need to complete these works and all the necessary testing before the new season, but as soon as we can re-open we will.